 Energy and Infrastructure Training Market Development Fund

 The 2020 Energy and Infrastructure Training Market Development Fund (TMD Fund), a Department of State Growth (the Department) is a program to support Tasmania to build a skilled workforce equipped with the expertise needed for major energy, infrastructure and related initiatives.
-The program is now closed.

 The TMD Fund is a key output of the Project Agreement for Energising Tasmania.